fnalways/Olares/docs/manual/olares/market/clone-apps.md

     In the installed applications list, the newly created application will appear with a "Clone" tag next to it.

     ![Clone applications result](/images/manual/olares/clone-apps-result.png#bordered)

-6. To view the detailed attributes of the newly cloned application, click the application.
-7. To run the newly cloned application, click **Open**.